We recommend a few simple care instructions to keep your pan in tip top condition. Adhering to our tips will give you years of use and satisfaction.

 You do not need to nourish the pan after every cleaning.

-Do not store foods in your Crafond.
+Do not store foods in your pans.

 Always use an oven glove or similar when handling hot cookware.